Co-parenting isn't always easy, but you can do it. All you need are some helpful hints to get you through the worst of situations.

 Your Child Says Co-Parent Is Talking Badly About You

-Co-Parent Breaks Agreements Often
+They Break Agreements Often

-If you have a co-parenting agreement or rules set in place for when your child is with his other parent, and that parent doesn't follow them, the situation needs addressing immediately.
+If you have a co-parenting agreement or rules set in place for when your child is with his other parent and that parent doesn't follow them, the situation needs addressing immediately.
 Some people like to test how far they can go without repercussions.

 Help for Common Co-Parenting Problems